Acceptable Standard of Health

 To get a first impression of whether your standard of health might be considered acceptable under this policy see below: When will a medical waiver not be granted?

 If any of the listed criteria below apply for you or your family, please ask us whether you will be able to satisfy the minimum health requirements.

 How can you show that you have an acceptable standard of health?

-To show that you have an acceptable standard of health you may have to complete a medical certificate and submit it with your application.
+To show that you have an acceptable standard of health you will have to obtain a General Medical Certificate and a Chest X-ray Certificate and submit with your application.